jakewvincent/mkdnflow.nvim/README.md

 ## 📝 Description

 This plugin is designed to replicate the features I use most from [Vimwiki](https://github.com/vimwiki/vimwiki), implementing them in Lua instead of VimL.
-It is a set of functions and keybindings (optional, but enabled by default) that make it easy to navigate and manipulate personal markdown notebooks/journals/wikis in Neovim.
+It is a set of functions and keybindings (optional, but enabled by default) that make it easy to navigate and manipulate markdown notebooks/journals/wikis in Neovim.

 If you have a suggestion or problem with anything, file an [issue](https://github.com/jakewvincent/mkdnflow.nvim/issues); or if you'd like to contribute, work on a fork of this repo and submit a [pull request](https://github.com/jakewvincent/mkdnflow.nvim/pulls).